Winter Coats for Greyhound Dogs

 I'll go one about some other options in a minute, but I'll save you some time and tell you right now - if you live in a place where you get any amount of snow in the winter, and you've got fairly young or active greyhounds who like to get their exercise no matter what the weather, I don't think you can do better than the Chilly Dogs or Scooter's Friends greyhound coats.

-29 inches long (medium) in Blue
+27 inches long (small) in Pink

 Three Sizes, Three Colors